Nagapavankumarkongitala/Cognifyz_PowerBi_Internship/README.md

 ## Task 1 : Data Exploration and Summary
 ### Objective: Understand and summarize key statistics in the dataset.
 ### Steps
-1. The data set was loaded into the Powerbi using the get data option from Excel work book.
+1. The data set was loaded into the PowerBI using the get data option from Excel workbook.
-2. Then the data types of the each column were examined and correcteds if necessary.
+2. Then the data types of the each column were examined and corrected if necessary.
 3. Dax Functions were  used to calculate the avg_age, gold, FD, equatiy e.t.c using the Avg, Countrows like functions.
-4. Finally the dash board was created as below.
+4. Finally Dashboard was created as below.

 ![alt text](Task_1.png)